Rainbow Yarra

 Rainbow Yarra supports and celebrates diversity, connection and an inclusive Yarra.

-Rainbow Yarra was created after the release of the LGBTIQA+ Strategy 2021-2024 [ PDF, 16.64 MB] and our Rainbow Advisory Committee.
-Yarra is proudly home to the wonderfully diverse LGBTIQA+ (Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Asexual and Agender) communities.
-We aim to advocate for inclusivity and equality across our rainbow communities.
+Yarra is proudly known as home, and a safe place for the wonderfully diverse LGBTIQA+ (Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Asexual and Agender) communities.
+Rainbow Yarra aims to advocate for inclusivity and equality within the broader community.

-Our strategy is about:
+Our current strategy is about:

 - welcoming and celebrating diversity